rollandxyz/ng7-hello-world/README.containerize-ng-app-with-docker.md

 docker-compose up
 ```

-As before, navigate to `http://localhost:3000/ng7-hello-world` to ensure the application runs as expected.
+Navigate to `http://localhost:3000/ng7-hello-world` to ensure the application runs as expected.

 Once you are done playing with the application, you can clean up everything using the next command: